 Risk management is the process of identifying, assessing, and limiting threats to the university’s most important information systems and data.
 U-M has diverse information assets, each with variable threats, vulnerabilities, and risk tolerances that together create unique challenges for security.
 It is neither desirable nor feasible to protect all systems and data equally.
 The risk management program is designed to provide information and tools to aid decision making around risk mitigation, risk acceptance, and allocation of resources.

 The Information Security Risk Management Standard (DS-13) supplements and supports the Information Security (SPG 601.27) policy, and applies to the Ann Arbor, Dearborn, and Flint campuses, and Michigan Medicine.
-It covers all U-M owned and managed IT infrastructure, systems, or services that create, process, maintain, or store sensitive university data classified as Restricted, High, Moderate, or Low as defined by the U-M Data Classification Levels.
+It covers all U-M owned and managed IT infrastructure, systems, or services that create, process, maintain, or store university data classified as Restricted, High, Moderate, or Low as defined by the U-M Data Classification Levels.

-You are responsible for complying with the policies and standards below.
-The requirements on this page help you meet that responsibility.
+All U-M units are responsible for complying with this standard and the guidance on this page helps meet that responsibility.